0% VAT on solar panels: what it covers and when it ends

 These are illustrative.
 The actual saving depends on your quoted price and system size.
 The point is that 0% VAT is not trivial — it represents a meaningful percentage of total install cost.

-After March 2027, the reversion to 5% reduces but does not eliminate the incentive.
-A 4kWp system at 5% VAT would be roughly £375 more expensive than the same system at 0% — meaningful, but not a cliff edge.
+After 31 March 2027, the reversion to 5% reduces but does not eliminate the incentive.
+A 4kWp system priced around £7,500 net would be roughly £375 more expensive at 5% VAT than at 0% — meaningful, but not a cliff edge.

 Does 0% VAT mean I need to act before March 2027?